fangleai/Variational-inference-on-MNIST/README.md

 # Variational-inference-on-MNIST
 A list of variational inference algorithms and their performance on MNIST.

 The common setting of doing variational inference is as following: given a set of data points x, we assume latent varable z and aim to recover the true poster p(z|x), which is analytically intractable.
 We take an approximation distribution q(z) or q(z|x) from an tractable distribution family and let it approach the true posterior as "close" as possible.
-MNIST dataset is comprised of pictures features with handwritten digits, which is a common benchmark dataset.
+MNIST dataset is composed of pictures features with handwritten digits, which is a common benchmark dataset.
 The performance of variational inference algorithms on MNIST are usually measured in terms of the maximum data-log likelihood they can achieve and the "quality" of their reconstruction pictures.

 This page aims to list up-to-date variational inference algorithms and their performance on MNIST in roughly time order.
 Contributions and comments are more than welcome.
 "NLL" denotes "negative log likelihood".